 “Possibility of success”

-Murphy said Sunday that the group hoped to craft a set of laws that could have the support of at least 10 Republicans, in addition to the approval expected of nearly all Democrats.
+Murphy said Sunday that the group hoped to craft a set of laws that might have the support of at least 10 Republicans, in addition to the approval expected of nearly all Democrats.
 “I think the possibility of success is better than ever,” he told CNN.
 “But I think the consequences of failure for our whole democracy are greater than ever.”

 Measures being developed would, he said, likely include “significant investment in mental health, funds for school safety and some small but strong changes to gun laws”, including an expansion of background checks for firearm purchases.